 - Expert guidance from experienced and knowledgeable teachers of primary computing.

-- Discussion with the course facilitator and other participants ensuring you have confidence in your understanding.
+- Discussion with the course Professional Development Leader and other participants ensuring you have confidence in your understanding.

 - Hands-on experiential learning, undertaking activities that can be used back in the classroom and shared with colleagues.